Prav1t/staffratings/TESTING.md

 - Web/controller tests: @SpringBootTest + @AutoConfigureMockMvc integration tests.

 I also used integration style controller tests to avoid Mockito/ByteBuddy compatibility issues with Java 25.

+## How to test

+To Run all tests

+From the project root:

+./mvnw test